 Our Analysis and Test Results

-The Patagonia 850 Down Sleeping Bag 30 is markedly warmer than other fully hooded mummies like the Western Mountaineering HighLite or the ridiculously light Sea to Summit Spark I. We also thought it fit very nicely, and wasn't as short or narrow as warmer competitors.
+The Patagonia 850 Down Sleeping Bag 30 is markedly warmer than some fully hooded mummies like the Western Mountaineering HighLite, but not the WM Summerlite.
+We also thought it fit very nicely, and wasn't as short or narrow as warmer competitors.
 With the exception of the Best Overall winner Feathered Friends Flicker 40 UL, no bag we tested had as refined and highly thought-out feature set as this one, so we give a tip of the hat to Patagonia for getting it right the first time.
 Of course, this bag was quite heavy compared to most of the competition, and also suffered from an inherent lack of versatility in its design.
 When we initially tested it, we thought it was the best ultralight mummy bag, and thus awarded it recognition as such, but since then we have tested a couple other very nice lightweight mummy bags that we liked a bit better, such as the Mountain Hardwear Ghost Whisperer 20 and the Marmot Phase 30.